CPMpy/cpmpy/xcsp3/competition.md

 # Competition

-These are the instructions for the XCSP3 2024 competition.
+These are the installation and usage instructions for the CPMpy submission to the XCSP3 2024 competition.

 ## Setup